-Histograms have made their place in every single image editing software these days and, to master photography, you need a thorough understanding of them.
+Histograms have made their place in every image editing software these days, and to master photography, you need to try understanding photography histograms.

-They are a part of the majority of the present day digital cameras and also some of the compacts can display them.
+They are a part of most present-day digital cameras, and some of the compacts can display them.
 So the meaning of such persistent inclusion suggests that histograms are very important.

-So if you are a beginner photographer and don’t understand what these graphs represent then you have come to the right place.
-Remember there is nothing to be ashamed of because after reading this article you will become proficient at them.
+So if you are a beginner photographer and don’t understand what these graphs represent, you have come to the right place.
+Remember, there is nothing to be ashamed of because you will become proficient at them after reading this article.

 So let us begin: